Madan Lal Khurana: Criticism

 In 1991, an arrest linked to militants in Kashmir led to a raid on hawala brokers, revealing evidence of large-scale payments to national politicians.
 Those accused included L. K. Advani, V. C. Shukla, P. Shiv Shankar, Sharad Yadav, Balram Jakhar, and Madan Lal Khurana.
 The prosecution that followed was partly prompted by a public interest petition (see Vineet Narain), and yet the court cases of the Hawala scandal eventually all collapsed without convictions.
 Many were acquitted in 1997 and 1998, partly because the hawala records (including diaries) were judged in court to be inadequate as the main evidence.
 The Central Bureau of Investigation's role was criticised.
 In concluding the Vineet Narain case, the Supreme Court of India directed that the Central Vigilance Commission should be given a supervisory role over the CBI.

 Personal life

 Khurana was married to Raj Khurana.
 Together they had four children.
 One of his sons, Vimal, died in August 2018.
 Two months later, at 11 p.m.
 (IST) on 27 October 2018, Khurana died at his residence in Kirti Nagar, New Delhi, aged 82.
-He had had a brain hemorrhage five years prior to his death and had been ailing since then.
+He had a brain hemorrhage five years prior to his death and had been ailing since then.